Onofri inequalities and rigidity results

 At this point, we should emphasize that in most of the literature the Moser-Trudinger-Onofri inequality in dimension $d=2$ is not written as in~\eqref{Ineq:Moser-Trudinger-Onofri}, but in the form

-for all functions $u\in\mathrm H^1(\mathfrak M)$ such that $\iM u=0$, for some constant~$\mathrm C$ which is in general non-explicit.
-In dimension $d=2$, the optimal constant is $\mu_2=\frac1{16\,\pi}$.
+for all functions $u\in\mathrm H^1(\mathcal M)$ such that $\iM u=0$, for some constant~$\mathrm C$ which is in general non-explicit.
+In dimension $d=2$, the optimal constant is $\mu_2=\frac1{4}$.
 This amounts to write that the functional

 is bounded from below by $\log \mathrm C$.
-The issue of the \emph{first best constant} is to prove that $\mu_2$ cannot be replaced by a smaller constant unless the functional is unbounded from below.
-This problem is not the same as Inequality~\eqref{Ineq:Moser-Trudinger-Onofri}, except when $\mathrm C=1$ and $\lambda=1$.
-E.~Onofri proved in \cite{MR677001} that this is the case, with optimal values for both $\mathrm C$ and $\lambda$, when $\mathfrak M=\S^2$, up to a factor $4\,\pi$ that comes from the normalization of $\mathrm{vol}_g(\mathfrak M)$.
-Except for the sphere we are aware of only one occurrence in the literature of the form~\eqref{Ineq:Moser-Trudinger-Onofri} of the inequality, that has been derived by E.~Fontenas in~\cite[Th\'eor\`eme~2]{MR1435336} under more restrictive conditions on $\mathfrak M$.
+The issue of the \emph{first best constant} is to prove that if $\mu_2$ is replaced by a smaller constant, the functional becomes unbounded from below.
+This is different than proving Inequality~\eqref{Ineq:Moser-Trudinger-Onofri}, except when $\mathrm C=1$ and $\lambda=1$.
+E.~Onofri proved in~\cite{MR677001} that this is the case, with optimal values for both $\mathrm C$ and $\lambda$, when $\mathcal M=\S^2$, up to a factor $4\,\pi$ that comes from the normalization of $\mathrm{vol}_g(\mathcal M)$.
+Except for the sphere we are aware of only one occurrence in the literature of the form~\eqref{Ineq:Moser-Trudinger-Onofri} of the inequality, that has been derived by E.~Fontenas in~\cite[Th\'eor\`eme~2]{MR1435336} under more restrictive conditions on $\mathcal M$.
 This result will be commented in more detail in Remark~\ref{Rem:Fontenas}.

-The proof of Theorem~\ref{Thm:Rigidity} is a \emph{rigidity} method inspired by the one of \cite{MR1134481} for the equation
+The proof of Theorem~\ref{Thm:Rigidity} is a \emph{rigidity} method inspired by the one of~\cite{MR1134481} for the equation

-which is the Euler-Lagrange equation corresponding to the optimality case in the interpolation inequality \be{Ineq:Interp} \nrM{\nabla v}2^2\ge\frac\lambda{p-2}\,\left[\nrM vp^2-\nrM v2^2\right]\quad\forall\,v\in\H^1(\mathfrak M)\,. \ee See \cite{MR1134481,MR1338283,MR1412446,MR2381156,DEKL2014} for further results on this problem and \cite{MR681859,MR1688256} for general accounts on Sobolev's inequality on Riemannian manifolds.
-Concerning spectral issues, a standard textbook is \cite{MR0282313}.
+which is the Euler-Lagrange equation corresponding to the optimality case in the interpolation inequality \be{Ineq:Interp} \nrM{\nabla v}2^2\ge\frac\lambda{p-2}\,\left[\nrM vp^2-\nrM v2^2\right]\quad\forall\,v\in\H^1(\mathcal M)\,. \ee See~\cite{MR1134481,MR1338283,MR1412446,MR2381156,DEKL2014} for further results on this problem and~\cite{MR681859,MR1688256} for general accounts on Sobolev's inequality on Riemannian manifolds.
+Concerning spectral issues, a standard textbook is~\cite{MR0282313}.